 Sailing Into Science equips youth with skills to utilize and enjoy this unique environment for recreation, education, and relaxation all year long.
 On the last day with Sailing Into Science each student receives a card entitling them to free rentals of any canoe, pedal boat, kayak, or rowboat.

 To get involved in this wonderful program, or for additional information, please contact the Lake Merritt Boating Center at (510) 238-2196.

 Sailing Into Science classes run February - June and September - November each year

-$300 per class per day for up to 32 students; $150 per class per day for up to 15 students.
+$300 per class per day for up to 32 students.
 Partial scholarships are available for OUSD Title I Schools.